Wellmade Floor Coverings: Labor Trafficking Raid Triggers 94-Day 363 Sale

 | 9 | Joint Administration Order | 7 |

-The DIP financing and sale/bidding procedures motions were the most-referenced documents, reflecting the centrality of the financing and sale structures to the overall case strategy.
-The bar date motion and wages motion also received significant attention, indicating the importance of claims administration and employee relations in the case.
+The DIP financing and sale/bidding procedures motions were the most-referenced documents.
+The bar date motion and wages motion also had multiple references.

 Key Timeline